 Country Dutch Oven Chicken

-3 cans cream of chicken soup (or 1 can each cream of celery, mushroom and chicken)
+- 2 cans cream of chicken soup (or 1 can each cream of celery, mushroom and/or chicken)

-• Cut raw chicken into bite-sized pieces.
+- Cut raw chicken into your desired size.
 Place in Dutch Oven and sprinkle with salt and pepper.

-Notes- Cooking in a Dutch Oven with coals or briquettes can be tricky.
+Cooking in a Dutch Oven with coals or briquettes can be tricky.
 If you are a pro, you can cook the bacon and onion first in the Dutch Oven and then add the chicken and sauce over the top.
-Scott and I had some difficulty getting the pot hot enough to really get the bacon crispy, so the second time we made this, I just cooked it over a camp stove while Scott got the Dutch Oven ready for the chicken.
 To keep from losing too much heat from lifting the lid and checking everything over and over, we used a remote temperature probe so we could know when the chicken was done (160 degrees or so) without lifting the lid.

 No comments: